bepuca/azureml-scaffolding/README.md

     Display a concise description of all the commands of the Makefile and their arguments.

-- `check-exp-arg`
+- `check-arg`

-    Check that the `EXP` extra argument is passed for a command that needs it.
+    Check that the an argument is passed for a command that needs it.
 Not intended to be used manually.
+    This is a generic command that is inherited for others such as `check-arg-EXP`.
+This one would check if `EXP` argument is passed.

 - `format`